 WillSpirit began in May 2009 and remained active for almost five years, during which time I posted c.
 500 entries.
 Over time, the site became a journal of my personal efforts to build better mental health and gain insight into our human experience.
-Although I sometimes tried to offer guidelines to those wanting to take charge of their state of mind, I found myself best able to write about the ups and downs of my own emotional and intellectual journey without too much emphasis on advising others.
+Although I sometimes tried to offer guidelines to those wanting to take charge of their states of mind, I found myself best able to write about the ups and downs of my own emotional and intellectual journey without too much emphasis on advising others.
 Even so, the comments I received over the years suggested that my personal narrative helped a few people suffering from problems traceable to childhood adversity and other hardships.

 My background includes struggle with mood instability and especially depression.
 During the years I wrote actively on WillSpirit, my psychiatric health improved.
 I built up my ability to sit quietly in meditation, which led to greater understanding of my mind and–by extension–the human condition.
 Some of the essays on this site present passionate descriptions of emotional agonies, while others offer much cooler musings on metaphysics.
 Readers responded far more often to the former than the latter, which taught me an important lesson about how I can best serve people grappling with problems like mine.

 Informed by my training as a physician and college/graduate education in ecology, neuroscience, and biophysics, the original essays on this site explored psychic healing from biological and medical perspectives.
 Due to my repeated experiences with transcendent states of consciousness, many pieces also presented a more mystical outlook, usually as interpreted through a scientific lens.
 As years passed, the blog focused increasingly on our ability to determine what happens inside our skulls: we do not need to feel victimized by thoughts and feelings, because we can learn to both influence and tolerate them without reactivity; we can also shift from mystical to mundane world views according to what best serves a given situation.